Mykola-web/django_weather_reminder_api/README.md

 python manage.py fake_data_maker --count 10

 This command makes 5 (default) new users with 1 subscription to certain city, default = london.
-Can be expand with --count (your number) flag.
+Can be expanded with --count (your number) flag.

 How to use: